+Miscellaneous:

-Miscellaneous: Cellular phones must be turned off and put away during lecture .
-ONLY NON-PROGRAMMABLE calculators s are allowed during quizzes and examinations.
-That is The TI 84/85 series or similar calculators MAY NOT be used.
+Cellular phones must be turned off and put away during lecture.
+ONLY NON-PROGRAMMABLE calculators are allowed during quizzes and examinations.
+That is, the TI 84/85 series or similar calculators MAY NOT be used.
+As we regularly have quizzes or exams, I strongly recommend that you always bring your calculator with you.